iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pennstatehealth.android.pshh.ondemand___12.0.16.005_01/report.md

 > Fantastic service and peace of mind for directions as to "what's next" when covid strikes near you!
 Fiona was worth the wait and she was full of knowledge and patience.<br> :date: __2020-11-24 21:36:39__

 > Very informative<br> :date: __2020-11-23 21:29:43__

-> Very èasy to use.
-Excellent application!
-The developers of this àppĺicàtìòn have performed a great service to Penn State Health and the community in general!<br> :date: __2020-11-19 15:10:43__

-> This app allows you to visit with your physician on a device just as if you were in the medical facility.
-During an pandemic it keeps you and the medical staff safe.
-If you haven't downloaded it yet you really should because there is no difference between your home and the doctors office.
-Well except for not having your vitals taken.<br> :date: __2020-11-10 20:46:34__